Orbeon Forms

 Orbeon Forms 4.0 introduces a level of indirection in the persistence layer configuration: you map the parameters app, form, and form definition or data to a provider, and then map that provider to its REST persistence API.
 This is configured via properties starting with oxf.fr.persistence.provider.

-By default, eXist is configured for all apps and forms, including form definitions and form data.
-This is done by associating the exist provider:
+By default, SQLite (SINCE Orbeon Forms 2023.1, previously eXist) is configured for all apps and forms, including form definitions and form data.
+This is done by associating the sqlite provider:

 <property